Nonclassical nullifiers for quantum hypergraph states: Feasible sources of triadic interactions

-{\it Feasible sources of triadic interactions}---~The interactions required in order to implement the hypergraph operators are highly nonlinear and highly multimode, a combination that has not been well explored experimentally for continuous variable systems.
+The interactions required in order to implement the hypergraph operators are highly nonlinear and highly multimode, a combination that has not been well explored experimentally for continuous variable systems.
 Here we detail some plausible platforms which may be used for the first time to directly implement the poly-adic interactions required for hypergraph states.
 Firstly, with trapped ions trilinear interactions in the rotating wave approximation have been realised in both two ion~\cite{ding_quantum_2017} and three ion~\cite{ding_quantum_2018,maslennikov_quantum_2019} settings.
 In superconducting circuits such interactions have achieved a third order squeezer~\cite{chang_observation_2020}.
 In this vein we may approximate the hypergraph operator as $e^{i\gamma q_1q_2q_3}\approx\mathbf{I}+i\gamma q_1q_2q_3$, which when acting on the ground state corresponds to the simultaneous creation of three excitations, a basic effect in the triadic process.
 However this state has limited applicability as a hypergraph state, showing nonclassical nullifiers only for $|\gamma|<2.88$.
+Very recently such systems were used to produce genuine tripartite non-Gaussian entanglement~\cite{jarvis-frain_observation_2025}.